All Products

 Next steps

 You have now learned how to synchronize log data.
-You can proceed to the next tutorial to learn how to process and analyze the synchronized data.
+You can continue to the next tutorial, where you will learn how to process and analyze the synchronized data.
 For more information, see Process data.